justinholmes/Play--with-Bosh/README.md

 ## BOSH Sample Release

-This is a sample release repository for [BOSH](https://github.com/cloudfoundry/bosh) that deploys a three tier LAMP application: a wordpress blog which consists of a number of apache servers running php & wordpress, fronted by nginx, and using one mysql database for storage.
+This is a sample for [BOSH](https://github.com/cloudfoundry/bosh) that deploys a three tier Play! application: a play blog app which consists of a number of play servers, fronted by nginx, and using one mysql database for storage.

 ### Deploy